15 Expats Talk about Health Insurance and Healthcare in Brazil

 As a foreigner living in Brazil, will I have access to public healthcare?
 What is it like?

 "Yes, foreigners living in Brazil have access to public healthcare.
 The public healthcare system in Brazil is known as the Unified Health System (SUS) and is funded by the government.
 It provides free healthcare services to all citizens and legal residents, including foreigners.
 The quality of care provided by SUS varies from region to region, but overall it is considered to be of good quality.
-SUS also provides access to specialized care, such as cancer treatment, and has a network of hospitals and clinics throughout the country," wrote one expat.
+SUS also provides access to specialized care, such as cancer treatment, and has a network of hospitals and clinics throughout the country," commented one expat living in Brazil.

 What have your experiences during the pandemic with the local healthcare system been like?